Meditation For Addiction

 So how can mindfulness help?

-Although its a seemingly simple technique, mindfulness operates on a number of levels,
+Although a seemingly simple technique, mindfulness operates on a number of levels,

 - it makes us more able to notice cravings before they take a hold of us